danchen4/learnings/html.md

 # Why doctype?

-Browswer will render the page in Standard mode rather than Quirks mode.
+Browser will render the page in Standard mode rather than Quirks mode.

 # data- attributes